Hamid-R-Tanhaei/Signal-Generator/README.md

 # Signal-Generator
-A signal synthesizer with the capability of adjusting a single or a complex set of freqs with any desirable frequency &amp; amplitude
+A signal synthesizer with the capability of setting a single or a complex set of freqs with any desirable frequency & amplitude